MadaMzandu/uisp-ros-plugin/README.md

 There are two reasons why this can only be done manually if you are interested to know:

-1. Plugins can query uisp but uisp cannot query plugins therefore custom attrbutes cannot pull values such as device names from the plugin.
+1. Plugins can query crm but crm cannot query plugins.
+For this reason custom attrbutes cannot pull values such as device names from the plugin.
-2. A rigid solution would be for the plugin to push the device list to uisp whenever a device is added, however ubiquiti has not provided an API call that can push values to enumerated custom attribute.
+2. Why not push the list of devices to crm then?
+The API has not provided a call that can push values to enumerated custom attributes.

 ## Handling account suspension and unsuspension